ruikurenaii/performium/README.md

 # Performium
 A quality-of-life obsidian plugin for gamers.

+**!!
+THIS IS NOT THE OFFICIAL OSU!
+PP SYSTEM, THOUGH IT'S NOT AFFILIATED WITH THE GAME ITSELF OR PEPPY (PPY).
+I ONLY MAKE THIS JUST TO GAMIFY MY NOTE-TAKING EXPERIENCE WITH PP REWORKS ALONGSIDE !!**

 ## What is Performium?
 Performium is a plugin that integrates the osu!
 Performance Points system to Obsidian, gamifying your note-taking experience.
 Not to be confused by it's name, this plugin does not intend to boost the app's performance.